KxSystems/kx-vscode/README.md

 ## Connections

-kdb VS Code connects to a q process; which can be remote, referred to as an [**unmanaged q session**](#unmanaged-q-session) or a [**managed q session**](#managed-q-session) which uses the q installed as part of the kdb VS Code extension installation.
+The kdb VS Code extension allows you to connect VS Code to a q process; this can be remote, referred to as an [**unmanaged q session**](#unmanaged-q-session) or a [**managed q session**](#managed-q-session), which uses the q installed as part of the kdb VS Code extension installation.
 It runs a child q process from within the extension and is fully managed by the extension.
 Only one connection can be active at any given time.

 ### Unmanaged q session